Skip to main content

 Minimum Wage

-Overtime payment of 1.5x the employee's ordinary rate of pay for the first 5 hours of overtime
+Overtime payment of at least 1.5x the employee’s ordinary hourly rate for overtime on working days

 Overtime